DerMolo/JAMLIST.FM/SETUP.md

 npm run build
 ```

-If the build succeeds, you're ready to go!
+If the build succeeds, you are ready to proceed.

 ### 6. Start the Development Server